-When speaking of promotion in social media in Poland, it is usually Facebook, and in the USA – Twitter, that come to our mind.
+When speaking of promotion in social media, it is usually Facebook, and in the USA – Twitter, that come to our mind.
 Next we mention Instagram, Pinterest, Google+, etc. It is very rarely that LinkedIn appears on the list.
 On the one hand, it’s a shame, while on the other, it’s actually a really good thing, since promotion (including “free” promotion) is still possible and exceptionally effective there.

 Of course, everything depends on the target group, but if you have an offer for the business or for professionals, I have 9 valuable tips on how to promote your business in the largest, over 750-million network of experts.